tom171296/BlogNet/_posts/2022/2022-04-12-InnovativePatternsInSoftwareQualityManagement.md

 - Doing acceptance testing;
 - Deploying and releasing your software to production.

 This process is developed in the years in which we ran our software on physical machines.
 There we had to be sure that our software worked as expected before we deployed it to the next stage.
 This process usually took a lot of time and effort.
-That is why older projects usually have a long time between different releases.

 # Need for speed
 The current world of software development is demanding more and more speed each day.
 As a company you have to be able to deliver software faster than the competition.
 Building software faster will result in getting keeping customers satisfied and attracting new customers.
 That means more income.